Skip to main content

 Hour bank (+/-) = Absence hours + Actual work hours - Standard hours

-All registered work fully updates the hour bank when work is registered on a day that is normally a day without standard hours.
+All registered work fully updates the hour bank when work is registered on a day with no standard hours (0 hour day).

 Actual work hours = Registered work hours